 An example of successful communication with a thinker

 What happens when two thinkers meet?
 It’s time to find out with our example.

 Two history professors are discussing the lesson plans for the following week.

-Considering that they both fit the description of thinkers in terms of their communication style, they’re avoiding small talk, focusing on precise details (e.g. the number of minutes they plan to spend on each class activity), and writing down what they agreed on, as they agree on it.
+Since they both fit the description of thinkers in terms of their communication style, they avoid small talk, focusing on precise details (e.g. the number of minutes they plan to spend on each class activity), and writing down what they agreed on, as they agree on it.